-Quantitative scanning technology, such as MEG, fMRI and PET, is a new addition to the plethora of tools used to ascertain the organization of psychical functioning.
+Received: 01 April 2016; Revised: 29 April 2016; Accepted: 25 May 2016 eISSN 1303-5150 of tools used to ascertain the organization of cognitive functioning.
 With the advent of these quantitative technologies, Freud's (1895) original vision of a somatically, neurologically grounded psychology is becoming a reality.
 These new additions to our situation have brought us into what for physicists is familiar territory.
 The near astronomical complexity of active neuronal systems which are now available to our view, have a long familiar parallel in the highly complex systems of motion and gravitational influence which are so familiar in astrophysics.
-These highly complex problems of planetary motion and gravitational influence have long been addressed by way of using an approximate reliable guess in substitute for a specific prediction gleaned from the super-complex data as predicted by a theory to be tested (Greene, 1999, p.
-288).
-This theoretic approach, know as perturbation theory, finds primary expression in the classic example of determining the motion of the earth through our solar system, but has many applications in physics, including string theory (Greene, 1999, pp.289-294).
-I propose that we can use this perturbation-theoretic approach to interpret the complex data emerging in quantitatively defined mental functioning.
-Instrumental efficacy is the basis of scientific reliability and usefulness (Boyd in Hempel (Ed.), 1983, p.
+These highly complex problems of planetary motion and gravitational influence have long been addressed by way of using an approximate reliable guess based only on a dominant systemic interaction in substitute for a specific prediction gleaned from the super-complex data as predicted by a theory to be tested (Greene, 1999).
+This theoretic approach, known as perturbation theory, finds primary expression in the classic example of determining the motion of the earth through our solar system, but has many applications in physics, including string theory (Greene, 1999).
+I propose that we can use this perturbationtheoretic approach to interpret the complex data emerging in quantitatively defined mental functioning.
+Instrumental efficacy is the basis of scientific reliability and usefulness (Hempel, 1983, p.
 84).
-To find our approximate substitute prediction, we have not far to look, as psychoanalysis, in its curative influence, has been instrumentally demonstrable for over one hundred years.
+To find our approximate substitute prediction based on a dominant systemic interaction, we have not far to look, as psychoanalysis, in its curative influence, has been instrumentally demonstrable for over one hundred years.
 It is through the judicious application of metapsychological acumen that the transference structure is altered, and neurosis curatively affected through psychoanalysis, so, it is metapsychology which will act as our substitute approximate prediction to define mental functioning.
-Indeed, there is no more suitable template than metapsychology upon which to found such a prediction based upon emergent psychical properties springing from a neuronal network, as psychoanalysis has long and rightly understood that far from being linear, psychical processes are associative, topographical and dynamic in nature (Freud, 1900, 1915), hence the psychoanalytic method of free-association which is used to access hidden associated unconscious content.
+Indeed, there is no more suitable template than metapsychology upon which to found such a prediction based upon psychical properties emerging from neuronal networks, as psychoanalysis has long and rightly understood that, far from being linear, psychical processes are associative, topographical, and dynamic in nature (Freud, 1900, 1915), hence the psychoanalytic method of free-association which is used to access hidden associated unconscious content.